 1. Instead of selecting Only You as mentioned above in #7, select Custom and add the name/ ID of that person.

 2. This will permit your trusted collaborators to bring about any changes.

 There are other options to protect a set of cells in a spreadsheet.
 Instead of locking them, you can set a warning.
 How?
-Follow step #1, #2 and #3 and choose ‘Show a warning when editing this range’.
-Select Done and every time one tries to edit the range, warning message pops-up to inform the user about the restriction of cell editing.
+Follow step #1, #2, and #3 and choose ‘Show a warning when editing this range’.
+Select Done and every time one tries to edit the range, a warning message pops-up to inform the user about the restriction of cell editing.

 Lock The Entire Sheet

 As we discussed how to lock cells, here’s how to lock the entire sheet.

 Follow this path: Open the sheet > Data> Protected sheets and ranges > Select Sheet > Choose the spreadsheet